HOT WEATHER GUIDANCE FOR STUDENTS – JUNE 2026

 Household income below £33,000 but not in receipt of benefits

-For each parent/carer living in the household, please provide:
+For each parent/carer living in the household, please provide one of the following:

 Evidence of your bank account details